FREE Trading tips and strategies for retired people wanting to preserve and grow capital

 The other difference is simply that most retail investors are “buy and hold” folks.
 Professional traders get out when a certain profit or loss level has been reached.
 A basic rule is that your profit target is AT LEAST 2-3 times higher as your stop loss level.
 If it is twice, you break even by being right 50% of the time.
 If you make a 60% success rate you make money.
 This takes practice and skill and a bit of steel nerves.

 How Much Can I Make Trading in Retirement?

 This is a complicated question but here are some thoughts: It depends on a couple of things:

 - Your available capital

-- The margins you get from your broker
+- The fees you pay your broker for each trade

 - Your knowledge of the market and trading strategies

 - Your discipline to treat trading as a business